Victorian-Bioinformatics-Consortium/semiautocount/README.md

     semiac segment: mydir inputimagesdir

+(Note: If you have limited memory and multiple cores, you may need to limit to a single core with --make-cores 1)

 (Note: Any existing images and labels in mydir will be deleted.)

 2\.
 Configure the working directory with "semiac configure:", eg